 So is that all that is changing?

 For now, yes.
-The Government is likely to make further proposals after the Timms review makes its recommendations.
-Those proposals are likely to include changes to the PIP points system, and to the work capability assessment (PIP might still become the gateway to the Universal Credit health element).
+The Government is likely to make further proposals after the Timms review makes its recommendations (likely in atumn 2026).
+Those proposals are likely to include changes to the PIP assessment system.

 The Government has now promised that the Timms review will be co-produced with disabled people but exactly what that means remains to be seen.

-Any proposals that come out of the Timms review (or elsewhere) will require separate legislation to be passed by parliament.
+Any proposals that come out of the Timms review or the Pathways to Work White paper will require separate legislation to be passed by parliament.